MediaComem/comem-archidep/ex/aws-setup.md

     ![AWS Security Group](../images/aws-step-6-security-group.png)

+    > What you are doing here is configuring the AWS firewall to allow incoming
+    > traffic to your virtual server on specific ports.
+If you do not do this,
+    > it will not be reachable from outside the AWS network.
+For example, for a
+    > web application running on your virtual server to be reachable, ports 80
+    > (HTTP) and 443 (HTTPS) must accept incoming requests.

-    The security warning indicates that it's good practice to limit the IP addresses authorized to access your virtual server.
+    > The security warning indicates that it's good practice to limit the IP
-    You may do so if you wish, but it's not necessary for this course.
+    > addresses authorized to access your virtual server.
+For the purposes of
+    > this course, it's simpler to allow anyone to connect from any source IP
+    > address (which is what `0.0.0.0, ::/0` means).
   * **Step 7:** Launch the virtual server.

     ![AWS Launch](../images/aws-step-7-launch.png)